dtinth/evalaas/specs/Basic usage.md

 ## Environment variables

-Since multiple endpoints are run on the same server, they all share the same system environment variables (`process.env`).
+Since multiple endpoints may be run on the same Node.js process (unless you deploy multiple instances of evalaas), they all share the same set of system environment variables (`process.env`), so `process.env` cannot be customized per-endpoint.

-However, we still may want to give each endpoint a different configuration, but we might not want to hard-code them into the source code.
-You can upload a `.env` file next to the `.js.gz` file and it will be made available in the endpoint as `req.env`.
+However, we still may want to give each endpoint a different configuration, but we might not want to hard-code them into the source code or check them into source control.
+Alternatively, you can upload a `.env` file next to the `.js.gz` file, and it will be made available in the endpoint as `req.env`.

 * Compress and upload "[example-files/env-example.js](example-files/env-example.js)" to "`gs://evalaas-test/env-example.js.gz`"
 * Upload a file to "`gs://evalaas-test/env-example.env`" with the following contents